intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 current protocol participants to continue to participate.

-Excluding implementations or deployments can lead to a fracturing of the protocol system that could be as harmful as the divergence resulting from following the robustness principle.
+Excluding implementations or deployments can lead to a fracturing of the protocol system that could be more harmful than any divergence resulting from following the robustness principle.
 Any change to a protocol carries a risk of exclusion, but exclusion is a direct goal when choosing to be intolerant of errors (see {{intolerance}}).
-Thus, any change needs careful consideration with respect to the consequences for existing deployments.
+Any change that excludes implementations needs extraordinary care to ensure that the effect on existing deployments is understood and accepted.

 # Security Considerations